samu7988/Health_tracker/README.md

 > **Goal**
 >
 > In a world where safety meets innovation,  Health Tracker Project takes center stage.
 Imagine a scenario where a person's well-being is monitored beyond the ordinary – not just heartbeats, but even the unexpected.
-Free fall events, those moments when someone needs help the most, are now under the vigilant watch of our technology..
+Free fall events, those moments when someone needs help the most, are now under the vigilant watch of our technology.

 ![Health-Tracker](https://github.com/samu7988/Health_tracker/blob/main/Pictures/main.png)

 # Health Tracker - Pulse Rate & Free Fall Monitoring

 ## Table of Contents